 When planning a butterfly garden one typically thinks of planting flowers.
 But did you know that trees are some of the best plants for attracting butterflies?

 There are many different trees that attract butterflies, both as a source of nectar and as a host plant for caterpillars.
+(Click here to see a list of host trees.)
 Trees also provide butterflies protection during bad weather as well as a place for them to perch during the day and to roost during the night.

 Oaks (Quercus spp.) support many different species of butterflies including the myriad hairstreak and duskywing species as well as the California Sister (Adelpha californica) and the Arizona Sister (Adelpha eulalia).
 Oaks also support the Imperial moth (Eacles imperiali), the Polyphemus moth (Antheraea polyphemus) and the Rosy Maple moth (Dryocampa rubicunda) in addition to others.